MargauxBarbier/Margaux.com/index.md

 ---
 layout: default
-title: Go To Margaux
-description: Hi there, Thanks for visiting my page.
+title: Remote Japan
+description: Find all the infos about working remotely in Japan.
 ---

 ## About me

-My name is Margaux.
-I am 24 years old and I live in Tokyo, Japan.
 Find me on <a href="https://www.instagram.com/margauxbarbier/" target="_blank">Instagram</a>

 ### What I do